 Proprioceptive Neuromuscular Facilitation (PNF) stretching has gained popularity with physiotherapists and fitness professionals alike, but what is it?

 Not every elite runner has perfect form.
 But, the contrast in form between elite runners and non-elite runners couldn’t be more dramatic.
 The biggest contrast is in running foot strike.
 In this post we’ll look at the simple drills you can use to improve your foot strike and ultimately, your running form.

-The field of strength and conditioning is always changing.
-Ten years ago we were being told not to stretch before exercise.
-Now, it’s the opposite.
-So when it comes to static stretching vs. dynamic stretching, which is better?
+Ten years ago we were told not to stretch before exercise.
+Now it’s the opposite.
+When it comes to static stretching vs. dynamic stretching, which is best?

 This webinar provides an overview of psychological characteristics that are commonly identified as risk factors in sports injuries and some of the associated potential mechanisms.

 This free webinar will help you understand the injury mechanisms which are key to improving injury prevention strategies.